yana-sidnich/flight-simulator/README.md

 3. DLL's folder path that is included inside the extracted folder (This is for programmers to change the algorithm of the anomaly detection if needed be).
 4. FlightGear's folder path.

+If the user doesn't have any flight file that should represent a proper flight in-action, then the user may choose our own settings for a standarized flight, which is the CSV included *reg_flight*.

 #### IP and port selection